Oops. There was an error loading this page.

 If your concern with your parent or relative is not just about easing the burden but that they are losing the ability to make decisions for themselves, then you should look at helping them set up Power of Attorney, which will allow others to make decisions and act on financial, legal, health and medical matters.
 It may be an awkward conversation to have with a parent who is currently fully able to make their own decisions, but remember, Power of Attorney must be created - even if not executed - before any serious decline or loss of that ability.

-Just do the Best you Can!
+Just Do the Best You Can!

 All of this takes time and effort, and unless you need to act quickly because of a sudden decline in mental or physical health, then you may just wish to begin the process gradually.
 This will not only make it easier for you, but also help ensure your relative is more comfortable with the transition and support and not overwhelmed by too many sudden changes.